jeamajoal/PSToolbox/README.md

 # PSToolbox

 PSToolbox is a collection of utilities designed for security operations, including network reconnaissance, reverse shell establishment, data exfiltration, and system analysis.
-This toolkit facilitates interactions with a python web server.
+This toolkit facilitates interactions with a custom python web server.
 It makes performing various other essential tasks in penetration testing and cybersecurity assessments easier once a foothold is established on a Windows machine.
+It was created as a part of my studies for the OSCP exam and are intended to make tasks during the exam easier.

+Functions

+    Set-PSToolBoxConfig: Configure global variables including the attacker's IP, web server port, protocol, and toolbox location on the victim machine.
+This will run automattically when the ps1 is run.
+In some shells the prompts are not shown but the inputs are still expected. if you set the global variables yourself before running the script you can skip this step.
+    Show-PSToolboxConfig: Display the current configuration.
+    Get-SingleToolboxItem: Download a single item from the toolbox.
+Take a location
+    Bypass-AMZEE: Load a script to bypass AMZEE.
+Select your method.
+    Load-Pview: Load the PowerView script into memory.
+    Start-LigoloAgent: Start the Ligolo reverse tunnel agent.
+Uses default port unless specified.
+    Start-SharpHound: Execute SharpHound for Active Directory enumeration.
+    Start-Shell: Establish a reverse shell connection.
+    Load-ScriptItemInMemory: Load a script item directly into memory.
+    Start-AdEnum: Perform Active Directory enumeration with homegrown adenum.ps1.
+    Start-Winpeas: Execute WinPEAS for privilege escalation.
+    Start-Mimikatz: Execute Mimikatz for credential dumping.
+    Get-potatos: Download potato exploits.
+    Send-FilesHome: Exfiltrate files to the attacker's server.
+    UploadStringToWebServer: Upload a string to the web server as a file.
+    UploadToWebServer: Upload files to the web server.
+    Get-ToolboxItems: Download multiple toolbox items based on a match string.

 Getting Started:

 These instructions will guide you through setting up and using the PSToolbox on your local machine for development and testing purposes.